Groupon Stock Analysis (NASDAQ:GRPN)

-- Groupon has a healthy FCF (Free Cash Flow) margin of 28.8%.
+- The company has a healthy free cash flow margin of 28.8%.

 Should you sell GRPN stock?

-- Groupon registered a negative operating margin of -3.5% (average) over the Trailing Twelve Months (TTM).
+- Groupon reported an average operating margin of -3.5% over the Last Twelve Months (LTM).

-- Over the last 12 months, Groupon had an average Net loss of -6.2%.
+- Groupon registered an average TTM Net loss of -6.2%.

 - With a debt/equity ratio of 0.68, Groupon is highly leveraged in comparison to Retail-Wholesale peers.